laik/Vinbero/README.md

 # Vinbero
+W!!!: Copy by Vinbero, in my aarch64 linux

 Vinbero is a very fast high-performance SRv6 implementation Vibero is about 3-5 Mpps in single flow, which is 2-3 times better performance than linux!